GalilEMozart/shorturl/readme.md

 # System Design : URL SHORT

-## Problem Statement
-- Create an api that will take a long url and return a short url
+Create a complete API that will take a long url and return a short url.
+That system take a long url as this one (https://www.quora.com/Can-you-recommend-any-websites-with-unusually-long-URLs-What-is-the-purpose-of-creating-such-long-URLs) and produce a short url that can be easly remembered or insert into message on social medial.
+LinkedIn use a short url system when you insert a url into post.
+The short url redirect to the original url, the long one.

+## Basic requirement

-    - The short url should be unique and should not be repeated
+- Get short ulr from a long url
-    - The short url should be a random string of 6 characters, containing only letters and numbers, so 36^6 possibilities ( arbitrary choice)
+- Redirect to the long url when users tries to acces short short url
+- Low latency and high availability

+## Design and technicals details

-- Estimation traffic
+- Estimation traffic ()

 Assume we have 100 millions of new urls per month, per seconde it will be 100 millions / (30 * 24 * 3600) = 40 per second (approx)
 Si on a un ratio de 200:1 en lecture/ecriture, on aura 200 * 40 = 8000 requetes par seconde en terme de rediction (lecture)